pivotal/docs-tap/tap-gui/accessing-tap-gui.hbs.md

-# Access Tanzu Application Platform GUI
+# Access Tanzu Developer Portal

-This topic tells you how to access Tanzu Application Platform GUI (commonly called TAP GUI) by using one of the following methods:
+This topic tells you how to access Tanzu Developer Portal (commonly called TAP GUI) by using one of the following methods:

 - Access with the LoadBalancer method (default)